-Whilst having a current account in the UK is essential to make payments and transactions, savings accounts are more optional and depend on your financial situation (although it’s still recommended you have one).
-Although both types of accounts have their advantages and can come with similar features, there are some differences that you need to be aware of.
+Although both types of accounts have their advantages and can come with similar features, there are some differences that you need to be aware of, that we will explain in this article.

 If you’re over the age of 16 in the UK, you can open a current account and use it to receive wages, tax credits or universal credit payments.
 A current account allows you quick and instant access to your money whenever you need it.